How to Freeze Your Credit For Free: Everything You Need to Know

-A credit freeze can be one of your most effective lines of defense to protect yourself from fraud and identity theft.
+A credit freeze can be one of your most effective lines of defense to maintain online safety and protect yourself from fraud and identity theft.
 However, we want you to be aware of all the details that freezing your credit involves.
 Read on to learn how to freeze your credit for free and what a credit freeze entails.

 Credit Freeze FAQs

 A credit freeze or security freeze is a request you submit separately to each of the nation 's three credit agencies (Equifax, Experian and TransUnion) to freeze your credit report.
 The freeze restricts anyone from pulling your credit reports without your approval, making it more difficult for identity thieves to apply for credit cards or loans in your name.

 Is a Credit Freeze the same as a Credit Lock?

 A "credit freeze" is free, under federal law, and it restricts access to your credit report.
 But to unfreeze your file, you must call the credit bureaus and submit a request.